Joaquín Baleztena Azcárate: Early Francoism

-Decomposition of Navarrese Carlism continued in the late 1940s, demonstrated by the Pamplona riots of 1945, pro-Juanist stance of El Pensamiento Navarro and different factions competing for local administrative posts.
+Decomposition of Navarrese Carlism continued in the late 1940s, demonstrated by the Pamplona riots of 1945, moderately pro-Juanista stance of El Pensamiento Navarro and its editor-in-chief Francisco López Sanz and different factions competing for local administrative posts.
 The new Junta Regional appointed by Fal in 1947 and headed by Mariano Lumbier failed to produce any change and Carlism lost its grip even on the Pamplona council.
 Among overall disarray and increasing calls for more active attitude of the claimant, in 1951 Don Javier appointed a new Junta Regional, with Joaquín Baleztena regaining the Navarrese presidency.